karen-pal/condor_loop/README.md

 Made with AMOR using python, by Karen Palacio.

+> For a very custom type of video.

 # Contents

-- workflow to generate with img2video using ComfyUI
+- workflow to generate img2video using ComfyUI
 - other_play.py : quick PoC script version of the sequencer
-- sequencer.py : sequencer WIP
+- sequencer.py : sequencer WIP - meant to run for a collection of videos
-- video_player: video player class that uses mpv
+- video_player: video player class that uses mpv - meant for a single video

 # Dependencies
 pip install mpv-python pyautogui